Our 12 Step Hiring Process

 The Memphis Police Department’s hiring process is designed to select the right candidate for every position while providing them with all the tools needed to succeed.

-1. Complete the initial online application qualification questionnaire.
+Complete the initial (City of Memphis) online qualification profile application.

-– create or log into account (using a valid email address of which you check periodically)
+- log into existing or create new account (using a valid email address of which you check periodically)

 - click “Career Opportunities” at the lower left hand corner of the screen

 - click “Menu” at the upper left hand corner of the screen